funnytest/learngit/readme.txt

-git is a tool to control version. git is very good. git has stage. git add add creating a new branch is quick.
+git x a tool to control version. git x very good. git has stage. git add add creating a new branch is quick.